merin86/husman-moderna/README.md

 - Creating logic that ensures that double bookings do not take place at the restaurant, i.e. that there is a block if the restaurant is fully booked during a specific day/time.

 ## Design

 ### Colour Scheme

-- [Color Picker](https://imagecolorpicker.com/) was used to ensure the same color shades were used throughout the website.
+- [Color Picker](https://imagecolorpicker.com/) was used to ensure the same colour shades were used throughout the website.

 - The web page colour theme includes two specific colours as follows.
 The colours reflect the restaurant's food theme, Swedish home cooking.
 Beyond these colours, the page is relatively stripped down, colour-wise: